 - passive tags

-- which use an external source of power - often the communication itself (the reason for the large coiled antennae?)
+- which use an external source of power - often the communication itself (part of the reason for the large coiled antennae?)

-- can be very small and thin, and therefore almost invisibly embedded in many things.
+- not having their own power source, these can be very small and thin, and therefore almost invisibly embedded in many things.

-- common, because not having to care about power at all is very convenient
+- common, because not having to care about power at all is very convenient, and also relatively cheap

 - active tags